-Election of Class B Directors - 2022 Annual Meeting of Shareholders - The HRCG and the Board have noted the results of the vote taken to elect the two directors representing Class B shareholders at last year's annual meeting.
-These two directors received fewer votes than did the other Board members representing Class A shareholders, i.e., 88.85% and 80.33%.
+Election of Class B Directors - 2024 Annual Meeting of Shareholders - The HRCG and the Board have noted the results of the vote taken to elect the two directors representing Class B shareholders at last year's annual meeting.
+These two directors received fewer votes than did the other Board members representing Class A shareholders, i.e. 98.57% and 76.42% (compared with 93.85% and 78.76% in 2023).

-While it is conceivable that some shareholders withheld from voting for the two directors for various reasons that are unclear to us, we have identified three main explanations for this situation: (1) the multiple-voting share structure with no sunset date; (2) the absence of any directors from a visible or ethnic minority group; and (3) an ongoing expansion project outside Québec.
+While it is conceivable that some shareholders withheld from voting for the two directors for various reasons that are unclear to us, we have identified three main explanations for this situation: (1) the multiple-voting share structure with no sunset date; (2) the absence of any directors from a visible or ethnic minority group; and (3) the absence of environmental, social and governance ("ESG") performance objectives in the Corporation's compensation plans.